akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘I brought you some tea,’ Beatrice said.

 Aldwina took the cup and held it in both hands, but she did not drink.
 She looked at Beatrice for a long moment, as though to fix the view in her mind forever.
+It felt as though her mother were going on a journey, but not yet ready to say goodbye.

 ‘Do you remember the day that a young man came to the door clutching his chest, what we spoke of after?’